 The funniest thing we used it for was the ‘Rosalba Play Centre’.
 This was a soundboard of our boss (Rosalba) telling us off in different voices which Charlie designed and built, it was hilarious and took the sting out of typesetting user manuals for 14 hours a day.

-In 1999 we decided it was time – we were going to include flash in the website.
+In 1999 we decided it was time – we were going to include flash on the website.
 Off the back of the legendary ‘party like it’s 1999’ calendar we designed a UI based on different squares which animated as the site loaded.
 I love it.
 When people saw it they said, “WOW”.
 I thought we were going to win a design award for it.

 We put real people who really work here on the site because a) stock images look really stupid and b) we wanted to show our clients what we looked like.
-We bought a decent digital camera (a Sony DSC-F717) which took amazing 4 mega pixel pictures this helped us to edit and publish the photos the same day and started to develop service pages for the long tail searches.
+We bought a decent digital camera (a Sony DSC-F717) which took amazing 4-megapixel pictures this helped us to edit and publish the photos the same day and started to develop service pages for the long tail searches.

 The CMS.
 A New Hope